Welcome to Mirth and Motivation!

 Before you leave a comment, STOP, consider this: Our comments are part of our digital footprint on the internet.
 They tell the world how we think and respond to information.
 I know YOU took time out of your busy schedule and landed here.
 I’m rooting for you to say something inspiring that will help others who read my posts.
 THANK YOU! ❤

 Welcome to Mirth and Motivation!
-This is a Lifestyle blog offering an eclectic mix of mirthful and motivational pieces, life tips, advice, interviews, social media ruminations and inspirational posts on people, places, and events that shape our lives.
+This is a Lifestyle/Motivational blog offering an eclectic mix of mirthful and motivational pieces: Life Tips / Advice, Affirmations/Wellness, Women’s Lives, Food, Travel, Interviews, Inspirational posts, Reviews, Peace, AND Social Media ruminations on people, places, and events that shape our lives.
 I invite you to stay awhile, read some posts, and share your thoughts with this growing online blog community.

-Something I know for sure is that we all want to be heard, appreciated and respected; that sincere and positive messages are far more appealing than incendiary angling for blog attention.
+Something I know for sure is that we all want to be heard, appreciated and respected; I know that sincere, positive, and empowering messages are far more appealing than incendiary angling for blog attention.
 If your blogosphere surfing brings you here, relax, kick back, and share a positive tidbit on your worldview.